Table of Contents

 DotNET client usage

 The .NET client resolves a namespace for every event store operation.
-You can configure namespace resolution through ChronicleOptions by supplying an IEventStoreNamespaceResolver implementation.
+You can configure namespace resolution by passing an IEventStoreNamespaceResolver implementation to the ChronicleClient constructor.

 IEventStoreNamespaceResolver